 Nab something soft and supple and savour every bite.
+And, nibble.

 Slender, disk shaped unleavened flatbread pancakes made from finely ground maize (corn) fried to perfection; Tortilla.

 Tortilla will topple any believe that vegan food can’t be simple to make.

 - When you’ve got a party organised and need some flatbreads to go with your dips

 - When you’ve a Mexican evening and tortillas to go with your dishes is just the treat